-267. FAO is assisting Governments in the design, construction, maintenance and use of a broad assortment of buildings, not used for residential purposes.
+267. FAO is assisting Covernments in the design, construction, maintenance and use of a broad assortment of buildings, not used for residential purposes.
 These arise in volume and complexity in UNDP-SF projects, FFHC and other Trust Fund projects and, to some extent, under UNDP-TA as well.
 The scope especially includes accommodation to meet educational, manpower training and research needs, and other buildings and facilities for settlement, cooperative activities and rural welfare.
 This activity in many respects involves features and factors that are identical with those in residential housing.

-268. FAO's activity also covers installations and service structures, both rural and urban, for storage, preservation, processing, distribution and marketing of products derived from agriculture, animal husbandry, forestry and fisheries.
+268. FActs activity also covers installations and service structures, both rural and urban, for storage, preservation, processing, distribution and marketing of products derived from agriculture, animal husbandry, forestry and fisheries.

-269. It includes also the self-help aspect of housing and construction to be considered and encouraged through cooperatives and other mutual aid arrangements.
+269. It includes also the self-help ispect of housing and construction to be considered and encouraged through cooperatives and other mutual aid arrangements.
 This includes cooperative credit for building purposes, and the supply of building materials or components, through rural cooperative production of lime, mortars, stabilised earthblocks, cement, tiles, tubes, bricks, etc., by industries organized into cooperatives.
-The appropriate ment schemes, and having special implications connected with land settle-changes, also falls within this area.
+The appropriate design of housing and other farm constructions connected with land settlement schemes, and having special implications for cultural and social changes, also falls within this area.